Is Mexico Safe? Yucatan Safety 2020

 See the section below for specific advice about how to avoid pickpockets.

-Be prepared.
 If you do fall victim to a crime, especially theft, it is important to be able to prove your identity.
+So, be prepared!

 Prior to travelling, email yourself a copy of your passport, driver’s license and any other important documents.
 We also travel with a photocopy tucked away in our rucksacks, so that we can access these quickly if we are in a no Wi-Fi zone!